 The longhaired variety requires more grooming than the smooth-coated variety for obvious reasons.
-The Long Coat has body hair from 1-3 inches long.
-Their ears are covered with thick long hair forming a fringe and there are distinct feathers on the rear side of his limbs.
-The longhaired variety should be brushed 2-3 times per week and fringes should be kept free of debris.
+The long coat has body hair from 1-3 inches long.
+Their ears are covered with thick, long hair forming a fringe, and there are distinct feathers on the rear side of his limbs.
+The longhaired variety should be brushed two to three times per week and fringes should be kept free of debris.
 Monthly baths with high-quality shampoo and conditioner are usually enough to keep the coat healthy.

-The smooth-coated Russian Toy has short, close-lying shiny hair without an undercoat or fringes.
+The smooth-coated Russian Toy has short, close-lying, shiny hair without an undercoat or fringes.
 Regular weekly brushing with a soft brush along with occasional baths is recommended to keep the smooth coat free of dead hair and flaky skin.
-A daily shammy wipe-down adds luster to their coat too.
+A daily shammy wipe-down adds luster to the coat, too.

 The Russian Toy is considered to have a moderately high energy.
 They need regular exercise, but because of their small size, a regular yard or long run is usually sufficient.
 They love going for walks with their humans and love to run and play until they collapse in your lap for a long snuggle.

 Because small dogs have more fragile necks and tracheas than large dogs, it is recommended that a leash be attached to a harness instead of a collar when walking your Russian Toy.
 It is also recommended that you do not leave a collar or harness on your Russian while in your home.
 Many times a collar or harness can get caught on things around the house and injure your little imp.